-It is an intangible asset that cannot be seen from the naked eyes but are present and play an important role in the valuation of the business
+It is an intangible asset that cannot be seen from the naked eyes but are present and play an important role in the valuation of the business.

 There is no requirement for investments to build goodwill.
-It is just the hard work and image creation that increase the valuation of business leading it to increased goodwill value over the years of operations.
+It is just the hard work and image creation that increase the valuation of a business leading it to increased goodwill value over the years of operations.

 The amount of goodwill is not fixed and depends on the person judging it.
 The amount might be more or less than the expectation or what has been agreed to be paid.

-As there is not any investment it is difficult to evaluate goodwill.
+As there is not any investment, it is difficult to evaluate goodwill.
 There is no method to evaluate the exact amount of goodwill, but these are predictions that we make using certain formulas.